KeoLotso/Discord-Themes/README.md

 ### Flashbang
 Flashbangs just get thrown at you, you cant defend and you just have to enjoy your white screen for a second.

+### Chicken
+Almost every image is replaced with a chicken.
+NOTICE: MAKE SURE THAT YOU ALLOW THE WEB REQUESTS

 ---

 ## 📦 Usage